ialbert/bio/doc/bio-tips.md

 ## Order of operations

-We may also combine multiple parameters, in that case each condition will be applied sequentially in a predermined order that is independent of the order the parameters are listed.
+You may also combine multiple parameters, in that case each condition will be applied sequentially in a predermined order that is independent of the order the parameters are listed.

 For example when using a `--start` and `--end` and `--translate` the selection by start and end takes place on the DNA then the resulting sequence is translated into aminoacids.